Silverkey0/trgn_assignment3/README.md

 python3 ensg2hugo.py [-f][0-9] [file]

 ## DESCRIPTION
-Use ensg2hugo.py to read the Homo_sapiens.GRCh37.75.gtf to create a dictionary, and lookup the Ensembl name and replace it with the HUGO name.
+Use ensg2hugo.py to read the Homo_sapiens.GRCh37.75.gtf to create a dictionary, and lookup the Ensembl name and replace it with the HUGO name in the cvs file.
 To get Homo_sapiens.GRCh37.75.gtf, download the file below and unzip it.
 ```
 curl ftp://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz -O / --remote-name